jessearmand/jessearmand.github.io/source/_posts/2020-02-09-FPV-How-did-I-get-started.md

 4. [FPV Know-it-All](https://www.fpvknowitall.com/): Created by none other than Joshua Bardwell himself.
 I do enjoy his explanation of various topics in a friendly manner and easy to understand for beginners.
 Everyone should watch his *PID Tuning Masterclass*.
 But, he seem to be only producing videos, not written articles.
 5. [Ethix](https://ethixltd.com/fpv/): Steele Davis a.k.a *Mr. Steele* is a part of them.
 His videos and piloting skills are what I would consider as *crazy* but in a positive way.
 Although there's a lot to be learned from his content, He doesn't seem to write any articles or provide a comprehensive guide for beginners.
 There's only a few [guidelines on FPV](https://ethixltd.com/fpv/).
 6. [TheJumperWire](http://www.thejumperwire.com/): Not very specific to FPV, but more on electronics, quadcopter, and programming it.
 The author, Sean Kelly [has been working with bitcraze on Crazyflie](https://www.bitcraze.io/2020/01/crazyflie-bolt-fpv-meets-autonomy/) which is a famous programmable and open source quadcopter platform to do research on autonomous drone.
 I enjoy his series of articles on [LiPo battery characteristics](http://www.thejumperwire.com/science/lipo-characteristics-part-1-introduction/).
+7. There's more, but I can't recall them.

 Also, I have to mention [Team BlackSheep](https://www.team-blacksheep.com/) and [VelociDrone](https://www.velocidrone.com/) where one is an FPV shop that has been one of the pioneers in the hobby, and VelociDrone which has been one of the go-to simulators to practice racing, freestyle, or online race.
 There are others such as LiftOff or DRL (Drone Racing League) simulator, but I haven't personally used them, because I haven't got the chance or a high-end gaming computer to also try them out.